d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 ## Summary

-* The fully convolutional network first uses the convolutional neural network to extract image features, then transforms the number of channels into the number of categories through the $1\times 1$ convolution layer, and finally transforms the height and width of the feature map to the size of the input image by using the transposed convolution layer to output the category of each pixel.
+* The fully convolutional network first uses the convolutional neural network to extract image features, then transforms the number of channels into the number of categories through the $1\times 1$ convolution layer, and finally transforms the height and width of the feature map to the size of the input image by using the transposed convolutional layer to output the category of each pixel.
-* In a fully convolutional network, we initialize the transposed convolution layer for upsampled bilinear interpolation.
+* In a fully convolutional network, we initialize the transposed convolutional layer for upsampled bilinear interpolation.

 ## Exercises

-1. If we use Xavier to randomly initialize the transposed convolution layer, what will happen to the result?
+1. If we use Xavier to randomly initialize the transposed convolutional layer, what will happen to the result?
 1. Can you further improve the accuracy of the model by tuning the hyperparameters?
 1. Predict the categories of all pixels in the test image.
 1. The outputs of some intermediate layers of the convolutional neural network are also used in the paper on fully convolutional networks :cite:`Long.Shelhamer.Darrell.2015`.
 Try to implement this idea.